- Email Builder Review

 By default, widgets use the font set on your site as the primary font.

 To open image style settings, left-click on the image.
-Here you can upload your picture or choose a suitable one from the library of free photos and icons.
+You can upload your picture, choose a suitable one from the library of free photos and icons, or enter the URL of the image you want to embed.
+External URL allows you to keep the referenced sources up-to-date.
+For example, promo actions or products on a site.

 Upload images in PNG, JPEG, SVG, GIF formats, up to 3 MB